scitran/client/Home.md

-The **scitran matlab client** enables Matlab users to interact with a [Flywheel system](https://flywheel.io).
+The **scitran matlab client** enables Matlab users to interact with a [Flywheel data and computation system](https://flywheel.io).
 The client methods search, list, upload, download, read and analyze Flywheel data and metadata.
 The client can control job scheduling.

 The **scitran matlab client** can be run securely from any computer on the Internet.
 We have used the client extensively on Mac and Linux systems.